-Pursuant to the Schedule of Specific Commitments in Services annexed to the Protocol of Accession of Vietnam to WTO (Vietnam's WTO Commitments), other international treaties to which Vietnam is a contracting party as well as national laws, qualified offshore insurers are permitted to provide (cross-border) into Vietnam via a broker licensed to operate in Vietnam:
+Pursuant to the Schedule of Specific Commitments in Services annexed to the Protocol of Accession of Vietnam to WTO (Vietnam's WTO Commitments), other international treaties to which Vietnam is a contracting party as well as national laws (the backbone of which is the Insurance Business Law passed on June 16, 2022, with a majority thereof to be in force from January 1, 2023, while certain provisions to be in force from January 1, 2028), qualified offshore insurers are permitted to provide (cross-border) into Vietnam via a broker licensed to operate in Vietnam:

-- Insurance services (excluding life and health insurances) to companies where foreigner(s) own(s) more than 49 per cent of charter capital and to foreign individuals working in Vietnam. - Reinsurance services (and retrocession services for foreign services providers from the EU countries due to the EU-Vietnam Free Trade Agreement (EVFTA). - Insurance services in international transportation, including insurance of risks relating to: (i) international maritime transport and international commercial aviation with such insurance to cover any or all of the following: the goods being transported, the vehicle transporting the goods and any liability arising there-from; and (ii) goods in international transit. - Insurance broking and reinsurance broking services. - Insurance auxiliary services (Consultancy, actuarial, risk assessment and claim settlement services).
+Insurance services (excluding life and health insurances) to companies where foreigner(s) own(s) more than 49 per cent of charter capital and to foreign individuals working in Vietnam.

+- Reinsurance services (and retrocession services for foreign services providers from the EU countries due to the EU-Vietnam Free Trade Agreement (EVFTA). - Insurance services in international transportation, including insurance of risks relating to: (i) international maritime transport and international commercial aviation with such insurance to cover any or all of the following: the goods being transported, the vehicle transporting the goods and any liability arising therefrom; and (ii) goods in international transit. - Insurance broking and reinsurance broking services. - Insurance auxiliary services (Consultancy, actuarial, risk assessment and claim settlement services).

-Qualified foreign brokers are permitted to provide crossborder brokerage services in Vietnam to Vietnamese insurers or foreign general insurers' branches licensed to operate in Vietnam only.
+Qualified foreign brokers are permitted to provide (cross-border) brokerage services in Vietnam to Vietnamese insurers or foreign general insurers' branches licensed to operate in Vietnam only.

-Foreign insurers, brokers and organizations with legal entity status are entitled to provide insurance auxiliary services to: (i) Vietnamese insurers & brokers and foreign general insurers' branches in Vietnam; and (ii) Other individuals and organizations through cooperation with organizations providing insurance auxiliary services legally established and operating in Vietnam.
+Foreign insurers, brokers and organizations with legal entity status are entitled to provide insurance auxiliary services to Vietnamese insurers, re-insurers, brokers, mutuals providing micro-insurance products, and foreign insurers or reinsurers' branches in Vietnam - through cooperation with organizations providing insurance auxiliary services legally established and operating in Vietnam.
+As a part of the insurance auxiliary services, foreign individuals may provide only advisory services to the above said users.
+With respect to broking services, foreign brokers may also provide insurance auxiliary services to organizations and individuals other than the above said users.